DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-21-finding-the-service.md

 ### Needs for a landing page

-Aside from the DfE service list containing all the services a user has access to, the research did not reveal any compelling needs for a landing page.

-Participants’ main goal is to be able to access the service they require with the minimum of effort.
+The only user need we found for a landing page is for users to be able to access all the related services.
+Participants wanted to be able to access the service they require with the minimum of effort.